Information and guidance around the Short Term Student Visa route

 Most STSV visas will be issued for 11 months as standard.
 However, as part of the application process you must confirm that you intend to leave the UK within a maximum of 30 days of the stated end of your course.
 You should be aware that once the visa has been issued, you cannot then choose to change or extend your course.
 Failure to leave the UK within 30 days of your course end could be considered as deception by the UKVI and could affect any future visa applications.

-Further comprehensive information about the Short Term Student visa route can be found on the UK Council for International Student Affairs (UKCISA) website which provides a more detailed description.
+Further comprehensive information about the Short Term Student visa route can be found on the UK Council for International Student Affairs (UKCISA) website and on the GOV.uk website.

 Healthcare in the UK for Short-Term Student Visa Holders

-The following list are suggested documents to include in all applications both outside the UK and at the Border
+The following list are suggested documents to assist you in your preparations:

 Application form – Available to complete online